top of page

 Staying hydrated is going to ensure your fluid levels are balanced.
 With less water, your blood volume decreases and your heart has to work extra hard.
 Your blood pressure goes up and unnecessarily taxes all of the blood vessels it's working to serve.

 With veins full of stiff, magnesium-poor RBCs and concentrated toxins, your liver gets tasked with filtering it all.
 The toxins gets excreted through your urine and feces.
-And guess what doesn't happen as often when you're dehydrated...
+But when you're dehydrated you go to the bathroom a lot less.

 -